active-interest/seo-ultimate/readme.txt

 6. The File Editor module

 == Changelog ==

+= Version 1.1 (October 7, 2009) =
+* Feature: You can now mass-edit post/page titles from the Title Rewriter module
+* Bugfix: Fixed a variety of bugs that only appear on PHP4 setups
+* Bugfix: Fixed logo background color in the Whitepapers module
+* Improvement: Title Rewriter now supports 10 additional title format variables
+* Improvement: Added internationalization support for admin menu notice numbers
+* Improvement: Certain third-party plugin notices are now removed from SEO Ultimate's admin pages

 = Version 1.0 (September 21, 2009) =
 * Feature: Canonicalizer can now redirect requests for nonexistent pagination